pkuzzy/pkuzzy.github.io/index.md

 - National Scholarship, 2016

 # Services
-- As a reviewer of AAAI，
+- As a reviewer of AAAI
 - Teach assistant for "Intro. to Natural Language Processing", "Foundations of Computer Application"